The Early Years

 Time of Expansion

 Following the war a new beginning commences and production is restarted.
 Furthermore the company recommences its dynamic development.
-In 1953 it begins trading under the name ‘Triumph International’.
+In 1953 it begins trading under the name ‘Triumph International Brand’.
 Consequently the following five years sees the company expand throughout Europe.
 Opening branches in Belgium, the UK, Sweden, Italy, Finland, Norway, Denmark, Austria and the Netherlands.

 1960 sees the company begin expansion into Asia.
 Over the coming decades they open branches in Singapore, China, Taiwan, Thailand, India and Hong Kong amongst others.
 As a result Triumph becomes one of the three leading manufacturers in Japan by the mid 1960’s.
 Paralleling this, the European business expands into Greece, Portugal and France.
-Triumph International is selling lingerie in 92 countries by 1965.
+The Triumph International brand is selling lingerie in 92 countries by 1965.

 In 1972 Triumph buys into the Australian, Brazilian and South African markets.
 By 1977 their factories in Germany, Hong Kong and Austria solidify Triumph’s reputation as a high-tech fashion company.
 Textile technicians and clothing experts from the world over look to these factories as information centres.